-The course is given as a two-weeks intensive course with 60 hours of lectures, demonstrations and student presentations.
-In addition, preparations, reading of selected reviews, preparation of own presentation, and journal (see below) with summaries of all talks are stipulated to amount to 75 to 90 hours.
+The course is given as a two-weeks intensive course with 60 hours of lectures.
+In addition, preparations, reading of selected reviews, with summaries of 80% of the talks are stipulated to amount to 75 to 90 hours.

-The course consists of a series of lectures and student seminars.
+The course consists of a series of lectures.
 In addition the students are required to write a daily journal: Here the students are to write brief summaries of and comments to the lectures held during the course.
-The lectures, the student’s seminars and the journal are mandatory.
+The lectures and the journal are mandatory.

 Most of the topics are presented in a way that the first lecture introduces the field from the basic science point of view followed by a lecture that focuses on more clinical relevant aspects of the same topic.
 We also include some lectures that cover modern techniques and approaches in translational medicine.

-You have to participate at the lectures, give a presentation during the student seminar and write a journal during the whole course.
-The journal shall consist of daily summaries of and comments to the lectures and will be reviewed and evaluated.
-Participation at the lectures, the student presentation and the journal are together basis for the evaluation of the students.
+You have to participate at the lectures and write a journal covering a summary of 80% of the course lectures.
+The journal shall consist of daily summaries of and comments to the lectures.
+Participation at the lectures and the journal are together basis for the evaluation of the students.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.